ignc-research/thesis-template/README.md

     * The first and second examinors name (for a thesis)
     * The date of submission (must be the same date that you submit the thesis!)

 We recommend to use an overleaf template.
+An example template can be found in [overleaf-template](overleaf-template)
 ### Structure
 See [structure.md](structure.md)